facebook/taste-tester/README.md

   end
 end
 ```
-Be sure to pass this plugin file as `-p` on the command line or set it as
+Be sure to pass this plugin file with `-p` on the command line or set it as
 `plugin_path` in your `taste-tester-config.rb` file.